 Limited to 20 students.
 Spring semester.
 Professor Mehta.2020-21: Not offered

 Totaling three full courses, usually a double course in the fall and one regular course in the spring.

 Open to seniors who have satisfied the necessary requirements.
-Spring semester.
-The Department.2017-18: Offered in Spring 2018
+Fall semester.
+The Department.2020-21: Offered in Fall 2020

 [IR, PT] A conceptual and theoretical study of war and peace.
 The course is not a history of war or a policy study of wars today.
 The seminar considers a variety of cases across time and space to examine the causes and consequences of war and the possibilities of peace.
 Readings range from classical sources to contemporary debates, including Euripides, Quintus Curtius Rufus, Kant, Clausewitz, Sun Tsu, Margaret Mead, Gandhi; K. Waltz, Michael Walzer, and the Geneva Conventions.
 This course fulfills the requirement for an advanced seminar in Political Science.

 Requisite: Students should have some relevant background in the study of international relations, moral aspects of political life and/or international law.
 Limited to 20 students.
 Not open to first-year students.
 Spring semester.
 Professor Tiersky.2020-21: Not offered